When you think of morning, what do you picture?

-A review of the studies on caffeine consumption have found that people who are severely dependent on caffeine haven’t found a lot of treatment options available to them professionally.
+A on caffeine consumption have found that people who are severely dependent on caffeine haven’t found a lot of treatment options available to them professionally.
 The first step is to speak with your doctor about reducing your caffeine dependence.

 You can also try these steps to lower your dependence on caffeine:

 - Increase your water intake.